cooyou/vimrio/README.md

 www/tanjunwsvmono.exe
 This exe file is a web server.
 You run exe as administrator, you can use http://localhost:8080/vimrio.html on browser easilly.
+cat8.exe is UTF8 text dump tool on Power Shell.